Foundation subsidence control

 Soil mass located at the building structures foundation is a complex dynamic system (parameters of such system have a high dynamics of changes).

-This is exactly why a lot of attention is paid to geotechnical research and analytical models development of the base soil during building’s design.
-Minor mistakes in the analytical models or inferior quality of geotechnical research may result in destruction hazard, crack occurence and other deformations.
+This is exactly why a lot of attention is paid to geotechnical research and analytical models development of the base soil in the course of building’s design.
+Minor mistakes in the analytical models or inferior quality of geotechnical research may result in destruction hazard, cracks occurrence, and other deformations.

 The most well-known architectural masterpiece that has been exposed to the impact of such mistakes is the Leaning Tower of Pisa in Italy.
 It is located on soft, easily compressible soil.
-The tilt of Tower is gradually increasing, which results into loss of balance of the whole structure.
+The tilt of Tower is gradually increasing, which results in the loss of balance of the whole structure.

 |Module/ digital sensor type||ZET 7110 + КМ-100А